Merle Oberon: Hollywood and Sam Goldwyn

 She was selected to star in Korda's 1937 film, I, Claudius, as Messalina, but her injuries in a car crash resulted in the film being abandoned.
-While in England she co-starred against Laurence Olivier in the Korda comedy The Divorce of Lady X (1938).
+While in England she co-starred with Laurence Olivier in the Korda comedy The Divorce of Lady X (1938).

-Back in Hollywood, Oberon appeared opposite Gary Cooper in The Cowboy and the Lady (1938) and then played Cathy in the highly acclaimed film Wuthering Heights (opposite Laurence Olivier; 1939).

-In England Oberon made Over the Moon (1939) and The Lion Has Wings (1940) for Korda.
+Back in Hollywood, Oberon appeared opposite Gary Cooper in The Cowboy and the Lady (1938) and then played Cathy in the highly acclaimed film Wuthering Heights (1939) opposite Laurence Olivier.
+In England, Oberon made Over the Moon (1939) and The Lion Has Wings (1939) for Korda.

 Oberon had darker skin, due to her Sri Lankan background.
 This was not too much a problem in black-and-white film, but she did not "test well" during colour film tests.
 According to Princess Merle, the biography written by Charles Higham with Roy Moseley, Oberon suffered damage to her complexion in 1940 from a combination of cosmetic poisoning and an allergic reaction to sulfa drugs in an attempt to lighten her skin.
 Alexander Korda sent her to a skin specialist in New York City, where she underwent several dermabrasion procedures.
 The results were only partially successful; her face had become noticeably pitted and indented unless concealed by makeup.

 Oberon starred in Til We Meet Again (1940) and Affectionately Yours (1941) for Warner Bros, then That Uncertain Feeling (1941) for Ernst Lubitsch.
 Korda financed Lydia (1941).
 None of these films was particularly successful at the box office.
 Oberon was one of many stars to make cameos in Forever and a Day (1943) and Stage Door Canteen (1943).
 She made First Comes Courage (1943) at Columbia and played the female lead in The Lodger (1944), a popular noir.
 Also admired was Dark Waters (1944).

 Oberon had a big hit with A Song to Remember (1945), in which she played the French writer George Sand.
 However, this was followed by a series of unsuccessful films at Universal: This Love of Ours (1946), Night in Paradise (1946), and Temptation (1946).
 She made some films for RKO, Night Song (1948), and Berlin Express (1948).

 Later career

 In France, Oberon appeared in Pardon My French (1951), then 24 Hours of a Woman's Life (1952) in England and All Is Possible in Granada (1954).
 Back in Hollywood she played the Empress Joséphine in Désirée (1954) and had a cameo role in Deep in My Heart (1954).
 She had the lead in a noir, The Price of Fear (1956).
 Oberon came out of retirement sporadically to appear in films such as Of Love and Desire (1963) and Hotel (1967).
 Her last movie was Interval (1973).

-Personal life
+Personal life and death

 Charlotte Selby, Oberon’s possible birth grandmother, raised Oberon as her daughter until her death in 1937.
 In 1949, Oberon commissioned paintings of Charlotte based on an old photograph (but depicting Charlotte with lighter skin), which hung in all her homes until Oberon's own death in 1979.